 Recipient of $2,242,725 in HRSA Grant Awards in 2019!

-Grant awards specifically given to NC State University Department of Social Work for OWEP Professional and Paraprofessional ProgramsRead More
+Grant awards specifically given to NC State University School of Social Work for OWEP Professional and Paraprofessional ProgramsRead More

 The awards support training across the behavioral health provider spectrum including community health workers, social workers, psychology interns and post-doctoral residents.
 These programs encourage an integrated approach to training through academic and community partnerships.
 These workforce investments help clinicians to provide integrated behavioral health care and treatment services in underserved communities.

 - This program is exclusively for MSW students in their final year of study.
 Students are required to participate in behavioral health education beyond the classroom and must be engaged in a clinical field placement.
 In exchange for participating in this program, students will be eligible to receive a $10,000 stipend.
 Please contact Professor Pam Wheeler for additional information about this program.

 - The Behavioral Health Workforce: Interprofessional Support & Enrichment (B-WISE) for Integrated Care is to contribute to the development and expansion of the behavioral health workforce, serving populations across the lifespan, including in rural and medically underserved areas.
 The program requires field placement or employment in an approved behavioral health setting.
 For their participation in B-WISE, students receive an award (valued up to $3,000) for tuition and fees associated with the B-WISE course only.
 Please contact Dr. Karen Bullock (Principal Investigator), Dr. Kim Stansbury (Co-Investigator), or Dr. Gloria T. Anderson (Coordinator) for additional information about this program.